Kaycodes11/main_nest/src/shared/guards/authorization/rbac.md

     return requiredRoles.some((role) => user.roles?.includes(role));
   }

-// ## register it within any module and it will be available on every module (so no need import in any other module); just use it as @UseGuards(RolesGuard)
+// 1. just do this within any module and by default "it will apply to all routes" -> which is a problem
+// 2. since we don't want it to apply each and every routes ; thus use a public decorator

+// The @Public decorator simply

+// [path]:  src/ auth / auth.module.ts

+-- once, by doing this it will be apply to all routes so no need to export RolesGuard

 providers: [
     {